gorkhadev/gorkha.dev/_workshops/html-css-101/phase1.md

   - Click on the VS Code binary after it get downloaded.
   - Follow the instllation instructions.

-    NOTE: Tick both the check boxes that says "Add 'Open with Code' action ..."
+    NOTE: Tick both the check boxes that says `Add 'Open with Code' action ...`

 2. Launch the VS code after installation is complete.